Daintree River: Course and features

 The catchment area of the river occupies an 2107 km2 of which an area of 33 km2 is composed of estuarine wetlands.

 Flooding

 The river is surrounded by mountains and deep valleys.
 Combined with the climatic conditions of the area the river is prone to quickly developing floods with little warning due to the high rainfalls on the 1000 m mountain ranges around the catchment and the influence of the cyclonic forces in the adjacent Coral Sea.
 In March 1996, record flood levels swamped roads and properties throughout the Daintree region.
 Statistics gathered at the time recorded 606 mm of rain falling in 24 hours.

 In 2011, two new causeways were completed over Cape Tribulation Road, making the drive mostly floodproof in all but the most severe rain events.
 In particular, the notorious bottleneck at Cooper Creek was raised 3 m.

+In 2019, the river peaked at 12.6 metres at Daintree breaking the 1901 record of 12.4 metres.

+In 2023, a new record of 15 metres was recorded at Daintree after torrential rains from ex-Cyclone Jasper flooded the catchment.

 Attraction

 People are drawn to the area for its ancient vegetation, scenic surroundings, and the diverse array of native wildlife and plant species that inhabit the area.
 Currently, there is no bridge to enable crossing the river, so access is limited to the Daintree River Ferry, a commercial ferry that traverses the river for the purpose of tourism.
 Other features that surround the river include Kalkajaka, Daintree Range, Thornton Peak and the Cape Tribulation Rainforest.
 The Daintree River is home to a dazzling array of tropical life.